 Chords from the key of G

-This is actually a great way of producing any modal drone chord.
+This is actually a great way of producing any modal drone chord loop.
 You keep the root going, switch between the chord representing the mode and the one above.

-In the Advanced Guitar Course you get a looped version of this to improvise with using Dorian.
+In the advanced course, you get a looped version of this to improvise with using the Dorian scale.

-Take the Advanced Guitar Course to learn more about finger style techniques and playing in different time signatures.
+Take the advanced course to learn more about fingerstyle techniques as well playing in different time signatures and modes.